 The actor cast as Jack in his TV movie immerses himself in his character, including taking an interest in Avery's mom.
 Meanwhile, Jenna and Tracy try to outsmart Weird Al Yankovic, and Kenneth takes a new job as janitor.

 Jack (Alec Baldwin) gets creative when his new business idea for Kabletown goes awry.
 Jenna (Jane Krakowski) stages a public breakdown to win back Paul (guest star Will Forte).
 James Marsden also guest stars.

 Avery returns home from North Korea, and Jack suspects that she had an affair while she was there.
 Meanwhile, Criss is uncomfortable with swapping gender roles with Liz, and Jenna tries to learn a Southern accent for a commercial.

-Jack discovers Avery's secret affair in North Korea just before they renew their vows, Criss is ready to make a bold move in her relationship with Liz, and Kenneth is forced to live with Hazel when his page application is rejected.
+Jack discovers Avery's secret affair in North Korea just before they renew their vows, Criss is ready to make a bold move in his relationship with Liz, and Kenneth is forced to live with Hazel when his page application is rejected.